-(4) spent a total period of less than two years undertaking an internship that they came to Taiwan to undertake with the approval of the designated central competent authority;
+(4) spent a total period of less than two years undertaking an internship approved by the designated central competent authority;

-(5) returned to Taiwan to do military service and has been enlisted and served;
+(5) returned to Taiwan to serve compulsory military service;

-(6) stayed in Taiwan because they were unable to return to their country of residence resulting from war, atural disasters, or a major outbreak of infectious disease; or
+(6) stayed in Taiwan because they were unable to return to their country of residence owing to war, natural disasters, or a major outbreak of infectious disease; or

-(7) stayed in Taiwan because they were unable to return to their country of residence resulting from other matters that the student was not responsible for and they have documentary evidence of this.
+(7) stayed in Taiwan because they were unable to return to their country that the student was not responsible for and they have documentary evidence of this.

-- Documentary evidence of having obtained permanent or long-term residency status overseas referred to proofs of having citizenship or permanent residency in the applicant's country of residence, or having a Republic of China passport which officially records the person's overseas compatriot status.
+4. Documentary evidence of having obtained permanent or long-term residency status overseas includes proofs of having citizenship or permanent residency in the applicant's country of residence, or having a Republic of China (Taiwan) passport which officially records the person's overseas compatriot status.

 How to apply to study in Taiwan for overseas compatriot students:

-(2)For those who have already returned to the ROC, submit application forms and all related documents to the Overseas Community Affairs Council (OCAC) in Taiwan within 90 days from the next day they enter the ROC.
+(2)For those who have already returned to the ROC (Taiwan), submit application forms and all related documents to the Overseas Community Affairs Council (OCAC) within 90 days of entering Taiwan.
 The OCAC will transfer the applications to the Ministry of Education for admissions placement after reviewing their qualifications.

-(1)Application Dates: for personal applicants, please submit from November 1 to December 15 of the year before the school year; for joint assignment, please submit from February 1 to 28 every school year.
+(1)Application Dates: for personal applicants, please submit from November 1 to December 15 prior to the enrollment year; for joint assignment, please submit from February 1 to 28 in the enrollment year.

-The application documents should be sent to the overseas offices or the culture center of ROC (Taiwan) before due dates.
+The application documents should be sent to the ROC (Taiwan) embassies and missions, or Culture Centers of TECO before due dates.

-(2)Applicants send their application documents to the overseas offices or the culture center of the ROC (Taiwan）, or to recommendation units authorized by OCAC in Malaysia, Vietnam, Indonesia, Thailand, Myanmar and the Philippines.
+(2)Applicants send their application documents to the ROC (Taiwan) embassies and missions, or Culture Centers of TECO, or to recommendation units authorized by the OCAC in Malaysia, Vietnam, Indonesia, Thailand, Myanmar, Cambodia and the Philippines.